Nextiva / Blog / VoIP

 Call flows

 Call flows are configurable menus that send callers to the department or individual with the associated skills.
+These systems enhance customer interactions by efficiently managing inquiries and directing calls to the appropriate personnel.
 Inside a call flow, you can use a main number or local numbers to branch off from.

 You can then add opening times and holidays before creating where calls route to.
 Like in the case of an IVR, you can choose 1 for sales or 2 for support, etc.